-Computerized tomography (CT) scan without contrast has been reported as the modality of choice for delineation of the pericardial anatomy and subsequent diagnosis, as it can aid in precise localization and characterization.
-Findings typically include a single non- enhancing, thin-walled, ovoid homogenous mass without solid component.
-A disadvantage occurs if protein content increases (such as with hemorrhage), which can lead to errors in reporting.
+Computerized tomography (CT) scan without contrast has been reported as the modality of choice for delineating the pericardial anatomy and subsequent diagnosis, as it can aid in precise localization and characterization.
+Findings typically include a single non-enhancing, thin-walled, ovoid homogenous mass without solid component.
+A disadvantage occurs if protein content increases (such as with hemorrhage), leading to errors in reporting.

-Some authors suggest that echocardiography is a superior modality for delineation of pericardial borders and characterization of the cyst from adjacent structures.
+Some authors suggest that echocardiography is a superior modality for delineating pericardial borders and characterization of the cyst from adjacent structures.
 Other researchers indicate echocardiography is not a preferred method because of the narrow window for visualization, operator-dependent modality, and technical difficulties, i.e., in the case of obesity.

 As the majority of patients are asymptomatic, treatment is usually conservative.
 Serial transthoracic echocardiography can assess for stability.
 If a patient remains asymptomatic and the cyst has not enlarged in size, continued surveillance and conservative management generally merit consideration.

-If the patient becomes symptomatic or the cyst appears to be enlarging, the patient may become a candidate for surgery, mainly for the prevention of life-threatening emergencies and compressive effects.
+If the patient becomes symptomatic or the cyst appears to be enlarging, the patient may become a candidate for surgery, mainly to prevent life-threatening emergencies and compressive effects.
 In the minority of those patients that become symptomatic, the patient can become a minimally invasive surgical candidate at the surgeon's discretion.
-These procedures can include percutaneous aspiration (recommended by the European Society of Cardiology), or ablation/ethanol sclerosis.
+These procedures can include percutaneous aspiration (recommended by the European Society of Cardiology) or ablation/ethanol sclerosis.